This article will demonstrate the direct links between different mobile scaling issues,

 reduction

-for new domains and the ongoing support the ‘platform team’
+in startup costs for new domains and the ongoing support the ‘platform team’

 provided.
 In real-terms for our client, these savings meant being able to capitalise